William Peel (1788 - 1867)

 Isabella died in 1937 and left Crag Cottage to her son Charles Stancliffe [probably - probate was granted jointly to Walter Harris, husband of her daughter Gertrude and Charles].

 Charles did not live at Crag Cottage and may have let it to Ethel, Mary and Henry, who were registered there in 1940, 1945 and 1948.
 Henry disappeared from the record after 1948.
 From 1949 to 1962 Ethel and Mary occupied No 70.
 The last 5 or 6 years of their residence would not have been pleasant - Shipley Urban District Council obtained a Slum Clearance Order for Briggate in 1955 and probably began demolition the following year: much of the southern part of Windhill Crag would have resembled a bomb site.

 In the north the Wesleyan Mission closed its doors in December 1961; its sale to the council was concluded in 1963 and it was probably demolished shortly afterwards.

 Both Stancliffe spinsters died in 1962 - Mary in March and Ethel in October.
 It is likely that Crag Cottage remained unoccupied and derelict for the next two years while Shipley UDC continued its slum clearance programme.

 Charles Stancliffe entered into negotiations with the Council and sold Crag Cottage on 7 February 1964 for a paltry £765.
-The sale included a plot of land with a frontage of 10 yards onto the opposite (east) side of Briggate; this may have been the site of William Peel's "church".

 1 see Memorial of Henrietta Maria Peel, 1864